Block capital: What is the actual flight time from Newcastle to Heathrow?

 How long does it take to fly from Newcastle to London Heathrow?
 Not just the time in the air, but the actual “block time” – the schedule that is published by airlines such as British Airways.
 As a reminder, this is the time between the start of pushback at the departure airport and the moment the plane reaches the arrival gate and the handbrake goes on.

-Bizarrely, on a day such as Monday when five BA departures are scheduled on the route, five different durations are used – from 1h10m to 1h30m at five-minute intervals.
+Bizarrely, on a day such as Monday when five BA departures are scheduled on the route, five different durations are used for the journey from the Tyne to the Thames – from 1h10m to 1h30m at five-minute intervals.

 They stack up like this (in order of departure time):